Michael V. Vitiello, PhD

 Dr. Vitiello is an internationally recognized expert in sleep and sleep disorders in aging.
 His research interests are in the clinical neuroscience and neuroendocrinology of aging, specifically; understanding the causes, consequences and treatments of age-related disturbances in sleep, circadian rhythms and cognitive function.

-He is currently principal investigator of the Somatotophics Memory and Aging Research Trial (SMART Study) and the up-coming Lifestyles in Osteoarthritis Study, co-investigator on three other major research projects, and sponsor of two K-23 awardees.
+He is currently principal investigator of the Somatotophics Memory and Aging Research Trial (SMART Study) and the Lifestyles in Osteoarthritis Study, co-investigator on three other major research projects, and sponsor of two K-23 awardees.

 The NIA-funded SMART Study is a randomized controlled trail assessing the ability of five months of growth hormone releasing hormone (GHRH) to improve cognitive function in healthy older adults and in patients with amnestic Mild Cognitive Impairment (MCI).
 Link here to read about “Memory and aging: What's normal, what's not, and what you can do about it.